 HuffPost UK talk to Founder and CEO Andrew McGuinness about developing the Layered Reality™ approach to make amazing new experiences combining live actors, VR and sensational 5D effects.

-Images shown are for illustration only.
+All content, images and video shown on this website and in are for illustration only.
 Actual VR may vary.
 Jeff Wayne's The War of The Worlds: The Immersive Experience is produced by Layered Reality™ in partnership with Jeff Wayne under licence from Top Drawer Tours Limited.
 Layered Reality™ is a trading name of Ellipsis Entertainment Ltd. Ellipsis Entertainment Ltd is registered in England and Wales number 10711624.
 Registered Office: 5 Elstree Gate, Elstree Way, Borehamwood, Hertfordshire, WD6 1JD.

 © Top Drawer Tours Limited 1978-2021.
 All Rights Reserved.